Prostate Center Paris

 What is benign prostatic hyperplasia?

-A prostate adenoma is a common medical condition in older men (not to be confused with prostate cancer).
+prostate adenoma is a common medical condition in older men (not to be confused with prostate cancer).
 It is a non-cancerous growth of the prostate, the gland beneath the bladder that surrounds the urethra (the channel through which urine passes from the bladder to the outside of the body).
 It's a common pathology in men aged 50 and over.
 Find out more about prostate adenoma.

 "The UK's National Institute for Health and Care (NICE) states that prostate embolization is now the standard treatment for BPH (benign prostatic hyperplasia).
 All the medical studies confirm the benefits of this new procedure.